salilab/metamodeling/README.md

 The scripts works with the bnet matlab package.

 ## List of files and directories:
----'dataset'	contains all relevant input data of individual models
+#'dataset'	contains all relevant input data of individual models
----'bnet'	contains all bnet scripts for meta-mdoeling
+#'bnet'	contains all bnet scripts for meta-mdoeling